swiftlang/swift-org-website/website/index.md

     * Proposing broad changes to how content is organized in the website (information design).
     * Proposing broad changes to how the website looks (UX/UI design).
     * Proposing broad changes to the technical infrastructure that powers the website.
-* Participating in design discussions
+* Participating in design discussions.
-* Asking or answering questions on the forums
+* Asking or answering questions on the forums.
-* Reporting or triaging bugs
+* Reporting or triaging bugs.

 See [`CONTRIBUTING.md`](https://github.com/apple/swift-org-website/blob/main/CONTRIBUTING.md) for additional information about the website's contribution guidelines.